top of page

 The discotheque of Barthes

-To define a club, as many have tried, is to resist reducing it into a singular essence.
-French philosopher Roland Barthes, reflecting on his nights at the Parisian nightclub Le Palace, understood this resistance.
-He noted that Le Palace was not merely a boîte—a “box,” as the French often describe a nightclub.
-It was a total work of art.
+To define a club, as many have tried, is to resist reducing it into a single thing.
+French philosopher Roland Barthes, writing about his nights at the Parisian discotheque Le Palace, understood this.
+For him, Le Palace was not merely a boîte, the French word for a nightclub, literally translated to “a box.”
+It was something harder to name, a form of Gesamtkunstwerk.

 The Dancefloor of Le Palace at 8, Rue du Faubourg-Montmartre.